What to Expect from the PGA Tour Fall Schedule for the 2022-2023 Season

 Defending Champion: Max Homa

-The Fortinet Championship has been held since 2007, when it replaced the Frys.com Open and Safeway Open as the opening event of the PGA Tour season.
-The Fortinet Championship will go head-to-head with the LIV Tour’s Golf Invitational Chicago this year, which is being played the same weekend.
+Held since 2007, when it replaced the Frys.com Open and Safeway Open as the opening event of the PGA Tour season.
+Sometimes mistakingly referred to as the “Fortnite” Championship, this year’s Fortinet Championship will go head-to-head with the LIV Tour’s Golf Invitational Chicago this year, which is being played the same weekend.

 Presidents Cup, Sept.
 22-25